Jim Kiser

 • Mycorrhiza Ecology

 Surveying, Photogrammetry, Residual Stand Damage.
-Areas of Interest include: Quantum Dynamics of Endophytic Fungi and Forest Trees, Molecular Genetics of Forest Fungi, Physiological Responses of Forest Trees to Fungi; Surveying Technology in Forest Environments and Forest Harvesting, Technological Efficiencies for Forest Operations; and Statistical Processes in Forest Biometrics, Efficiencies in Timber Cruising Design and Sampling, Biometric Responses of Forest Trees to Damage, Modeling tree Growth Responses to Damage
+Areas of Interest include: Quantum Dynamics of Endophytic Fungi and Forest Trees, Molecular Genetics of Forest Fungi, Physiological Responses of Forest Trees to Fungi; Surveying Technology in Forest Environments and Forest Harvesting, Technological Efficiencies for Forest Operations; Forest Road Design, Logging Vehicle Operations; Statistical Processes in Forest Biometrics, Efficiencies in Timber Cruising Design and Sampling; Biometric Responses of Forest Trees to Damage; Modeling tree Growth Responses to Damage

 Current programs include: Environmental Effects on Endophyte Communities in Douglas Fir Progeny Sites; and Advances in Molecular Process Technologies